projectacrn/acrn-hypervisor/doc/tutorials/enable_ivshmem.rst

 	   communication and separate it with ``:``.
 For example, the communication between VM0 and VM2, it can be written as ``0:2``

+   .. note:: You can define up to eight ``ivshmem`` hv-land shared regions.

 - Build the XML configuration, refer to :ref:`getting-started-building`

 Inter-VM Communication Examples